use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 ## Packed vs Non-Packed layout

-Types that can be stored as a whole under a single storage cell are considered [`Packed`](https://paritytech.github.io/ink/ink/storage/traits/trait.Packed.html).
+Types that can be stored entirely under a single storage cell are considered [`Packed`](https://paritytech.github.io/ink/ink/storage/traits/trait.Packed.html).
 By default, ink! tries to store all storage struct fields under a single storage cell.
 Consequentially, with a `Packed` storage layout, any message interacting with the contract